DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/00 Getting Started with PieChart/10 Bind PieChart to Data and Configure Series.md

 This tutorial uses an array as a PieChart data source.
 To bind the PieChart to data, pass the array to the PieChart's [dataSource](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#dataSource) property.

+Once you assign the data source, specify the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/) [type](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#type).
+The PieChart has two series types: the default **Pie** and **Doughnut**.
+The only difference between them is the **Doughnut** has a blank center.

+To display the data, specify the [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/) nested options: [argumentField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#argumentField) and [valueField](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#valueField).
+Then, the component can determine the object fields that indicate PieChart arguments and values in the array.

 ---
 ##### jQuery